An Interesting Case of Neonatal Methemoglobinemia

 India’s second most premature surviving triplets (17th June 2014)

-Born with malformed organs, respiratory distress, low haemoglobin and infection, babies are now healthy.
+Born with malformed organs, respiratory distress, low hemoglobin, and infection, babies are now healthy.

 Mumbai: Most premature baby ready to go home